 FAQ: Applying Our Integrated Analytical Approach For Climate Transition Assessments

-During 2023, we released an integrated use-of-proceeds Second Party Opinion (SPO) Analytical Approach that combined elements of the existing methodology of Shades of Green with S&P Global Ratings' Analytical Approach.
-We are now releasing our Climate Transition Assessment (CTA), which is our qualitative opinion of how consistent with a low carbon, climate resilient (LCCR) future we expect an entity's economic activities will be once the entity's planned transition changes are realized and any implementation risks are considered.
-The CTA similarly integrates elements of existing analytic approaches from S&P Global Ratings and Shades of Green.
+Our Climate Transition Assessment (CTA) is our qualitative opinion of how consistent with a low carbon, climate resilient future we believe an entity's current economic activities and expected future economic activities will be once the entity's planned transition changes are realized, and potential material implementation risks are considered.

 Frequently Asked Questions